 Native varieties of grapes, like Concord and Niagara, make up about 3 percent of Michigan's wine grapes.
 You'll find the majority of these grapes used in grape juice.
 Finally, you'll find hybrid varieties of grapes, which make up about 35 percent of Michigan's wine grapes.
 Growers often cross European varieties with North American varieties because they're more resistant to the cold.
 These include Vignoles, Chambourcin, Seyval Blanc, Vidal Blanc, Chancellor, Marechal Foch, Chardonel and Traminette.

 Whatever variety you like, a Michigan winery most likely makes it.
 Thirsty for more?
-Check out the links on the next page.
+Check out the links below.